mickael9/fac/README.rst

 0.9
     - Known issues:
-        - `search` command will list all existing mods regardless of the search critera.
+        - `search` command will list all existing mods regardless of the search criteria.
           This shall be addressed in a future release.

     - Compatibility with the new mod portal